8 Proven Steps to Build Your Author Platform

 Beware: heavy-handed promotion in discussion groups usually backfires.
 It’s best to be helpful and subtle.

-#3 – Create an author website
+#3 – Create an Author Website That Attracts Readers

 Setting up a website and/or blog is relatively easy to do by yourself.
 You will, however, have to learn a little bit about website templates, hosting, and a few other matters.